This is one of my favourite Sunday breakfast recipes. I think everyone should know how to make low-carb waffles — they are easy to make and delicious!

-- 1 tbsp butter
+- 1 tbsp butter or ghee

 - 1 oz/ 30 g berries (blackberries: + 1.2 g net carbs, raspberries: + 1.5 g net carbs, strawberries: + 1.6 g net carbs, blueberries: + 3.5 g net carbs per serving)

 - 2 tbsp Strawberry & Rhubarb Jam (+ 1.8 g net carbs per serving)

 - 2 tbsp Dark Cherry Chia Jam (+ 3 g net carbs per serving)

 - 2 tbsp any low-carb jam of choice

 - Make sure you use kitchen scale for measuring all the dry ingredients.
 Using just cups may not be enough to achieve best results, especially in baked goods.
 Weights per cups and tablespoons may vary depending on the brand.
 Instead of the listed sweeteners, you can try other healthy low-carb sweeteners from this list.
 The reason I'm using both Erythritol and stevia is to mask the aftertaste some of the sweeteners may have.

 - Cream of tartar and baking soda act as leavening agents.
 This is how it works: To get 2 teaspoons of gluten-free baking powder, you need 1/2 a teaspoon of baking soda and 1 teaspoon of cream of tartar.
 Instead of this mixture, you can also use gluten and aluminium free baking powder.

 - Instead of almond milk, you can use coconut milk or cream combined with water.
 For every cup of almond milk, use 1/4 cup of coconut milk or cream combined with 3/4 cup of water.

 Serving size 2 waffles